kayla-manning/election-analysis-2020/posts/ads.md

 ![Figure 5](../figures/ads/prediction_map.jpg)

 Most states appear to match the color of the maps on relative ad spending in swing states, indicating that candidates may not be aiming to flip states that are out of reach, but instead maintain narrow projected leads.
+While scholars dispute the role of advertising in election outcomes, next week's post will examine the role of field campaigning in elections and how it may differ from advertising.